 Pollinator habitat, territory and species

-The Pollinator Protection Fund of Laguna Beach is a 501(c)(3) California Public Benefit.
+The Pollinator Protection Fund is a 501(c)(3) California Public Benefit.

-One of the primary objectives will be to support the resurrection of the Monarch Butterfly population and their habitats in our area, by re-establishing and creating new areas to add to their habitat and breeding grounds.
+One of our primary objectives is to support the resurrection of the Western Monarch Butterfly population and their habitats in our area, by re-establishing and creating new areas to add to their habitat and breeding grounds.

 Among the many benefits of our initiatives will be the endurance, health, fruitfulness, vitality and sustainability of the ecosystems of our city and surrounding areas by giving pollinators - the architects of the animal kingdom – the ability to thrive and re-populate, thus benefiting the microbiome of our area, its gardens, wildlife, flora and fauna, and fruit and vegetable harvests where available.